 Residential treatment can help children and adolescents whose health is at risk while living in their community.
-For example, the programs are helpful for youth that have not responded to outpatient treatments, who have education needs that cannot be met in less restrictive settings or who are in need of further intensive treatment following inpatient psychiatric care.
+For example, the programs are helpful for those who have not responded to outpatient treatments, who have education needs that cannot be met in less restrictive settings at their local schools, or who are in need of further intensive treatment following inpatient psychiatric care.

 Effective residential treatment programs provide:

-- A comprehensive evaluation which assesses a youth's emotional, behavioral, medical, educational, social and leisure needs, and support these needs safely.
+- A comprehensive evaluation to assess emotional, behavioral, medical, educational, and social needs, and support these needs safely.

-- An Individualized Treatment Plan that considers the needs of the child or adolescent.
+- An Individualized Treatment Plan that puts into place interventions that help the child or adolescent attain these goals.

 - Individual and group therapy.

-- Psychiatric care coordinated by a child and adolescent psychiatrist.
+- Psychiatric care coordinated by a child and adolescent psychiatrist or psychiatric prescriber.

-- Ways for a child's family and community to be involved.
+- Involvement of the child's family or support system.
 Model residential programs encourage and provide opportunities for family therapy and contact through on-site visits, home passes, telephone calls and other modes of communication.

-- Nonviolent and predictable way to help youth with emotional and behavioral issues.
+- Nonviolent and predictable ways to help youth with emotional and behavioral issues.
 The use of physical punishment, manipulation or intimidation should not occur in any residential treatment program.

-- Identify and research the programs that are licensed to provide care.
+- Find and research the programs that are licensed to provide care.
 States differ in how they license programs, and some programs are accredited by national agencies.

-- Seek out programs that are close to home to provide appropriate care for your child.
+- Seek out programs that are close to home to provide appropriate care for your child if possible.
 If the program is far from home, be sure that there is a plan for intensive family and community involvement.
 Be wary of programs that withhold family contact.

 - Be sure that the residential program has a method of maintaining safe behaviors, promoting positive behaviors, and preventing aggression.
 Make sure that punishments and verbal intimidations are prohibited.

 - Look for programs experienced in helping youth with similar issues.
-Also make sure that their treatments are based on therapies that have proven helpful for you with issues similar to those of your child.
+Also make sure that their treatments are based on therapies that have proven helpful for those with similar issues to those of your child.